 The end of Ramadan is when many people pay Zakat Fitrana.
 However, Fitrana is time sensitive.
 It is important that it reaches the poor in time for Eid so they can celebrate the festival with enough to eat.
 Therefore, when paying Fitrana, please do so early rather than waiting until the last fews days of Ramadan.
 This helps us to plan ahead and coordinate the food for our patients.

 The head of a household can pay Fitrana on behalf of dependants such as children, servants or other relatives.
 However, according to the scholarly consensus, if a child has personal wealth, they should pay Fitrana from that wealth.

 How we use your Fitrana

 Imran Khan Cancer Appeal (IKCA) accepts Fitrana payments.
 We use your Fitrana to feed poor cancer patients receiving treatment at Shaukat Khanum Hospital.
 For these patients, a good meal isn’t easy to come by.
 We must, however, provide the nutrients these patients need to recover their strength and fight back at cancer.
 The Fitrana you pay through IKCA doesn't just feed the needy, it helps pave the way to recovery, one meal at a time.
 Find out More.

-When paying your Fitrana online through IKCA this Ramadan, it is vital that we are informed of your intention.
+When paying your Fitrana online through IKCA, it is vital that we are informed of your intention.
 Fitrana payments are time sensitive and can only be used towards feeding people. help us get your Fitrana to the people who deserve it by paying early and ensuring you select ‘Fitrana’ from the drop down menu before you pay.Pay Your Fitrana